RandomNinjaAtk/docker-lidarr-lad/README.md

 | Tags | leave blank |
 | Path | `/config/scripts/artwork.bash` |

-This script will extract the embedded file artwork and store it in the folder local ablum folder
+This script will extract the embedded file artwork and store it in the local ablum folder